 To do this, restart your computer, and depending on your computer make, press the keys F2, F10, F12, or Delete (you’ll see which special key you need to press at the bottom of the screen).
 Then, in the Windows startup screen that appears, enter BIOS.

 From here, you can check whether your computer supports booting from USB.

 Another reason could be that the computer doesn’t support the format system of your USB.
-For example, if your computer supports UEFI, you need to ensure that the USB is formatted in the FAT32 file system to install the UEFI mode.
+For example, if your computer supports UEFI, you must ensure that the drive is formatted in the FAT32 file system to install the UEFI mode.

 A USB with an NTFS file system can’t boot and install Windows 10 in a UEFI mode computer.

 4. The settings on an EFI/UEFI PC aren’t configured properly

 If not correctly configured, the settings on the UEFI/EFI can interfere with the booting and installation from a USB or CD.
 Therefore, before you start the installation process, ensure that the settings have the correct configuration to not interfere with the process.

 Windows 10 requires quite a bit of memory space to install.
 If your PC’s hard or solid-state drive lacks free space, you can’t install Windows 10 from a USB stick.